cncf/devstats.archive/USAGE.md

 - You can provide both to observe only events from given org/repo.
 - You can list exact full repository names to run on: use `GHA2DB_EXACT=1` to process only repositories listed as "orgs" parameter, by their full names, like for example 3 repos: "GoogleCloudPlatform/kubernetes,kubernetes,kubernetes/kubernetes".

+# Broken githubarchives JSON file
+- For 2017-11-08 01:00:00 githubarchive JSON contains an error.

 # Configuration

 You can tweak `devstats` tools by environment variables: